 Change of address

 If your changing address or ownership of the property, please let us know as soon as possible.
-To advise us of any changes, send us an email, with your daytime phone number and other relevant details, or complete the form online here.
+To advise us of any changes, send us an email, with your daytime phone number and other relevant details.

 Calculation of Rates

 City of Prospect uses a capital value figure of your property (provided by the Office of the Valuer-General) to calculate how much your rates should be.
 If you have any queries about the process, please contact City of Prospect.

 More information regarding your Capital Valuation, and the ability to Object to the Valuation is also available by phoning the Office of the Valuer-General on 1300 653 345 or visiting www.sa.gov.au/topics/planning-and-property/owning-a-property/.